 Aerojet Rocketdyne is the preferred provider of high-value propulsion, power, energy, and innovative system solutions.
 Our products and services have been used in a wide variety of government and commercial applications, including the main engines for the NASA SLS, Atlas and Delta launch vehicles, and missile defense systems including flight research vehicles.

 Join our team as an Associate Engineer, Systems Operability & Analysis.
 This entry-level position will be located at our West Palm Beach, FL office.
+This site operates on a 9/80 work schedule.

 In this position, the engineer will work with senior engineers within Systems Analysis Engineering to conduct cycle and engine matching analyses to analyze engine data to develop an understanding of component level performance and its relationship to overall engine performance.
 The engineer will perform these analyses for both steady-state and transient engine operating modes.
 The engineer will use test data to validate and update system simulations as required to enable accurate predictions of engine operating states.
 The engineer will work in a team environment to develop digital engine control logic and schedules to support Program development activities.
 This individual will mentor under the senior engineers to develop the necessary design skills required to analyze and create system designs and will utilize analysis configuration control principles to document results and conclusions.